gmc-code/PC-app-development/docs/tkinter_apps/tk_pounds_to_kgs.rst

 | This code converts pounds to kgs.
 | This code creates a simple GUI application using the Tkinter library.
 | It displays a window with Label, Entry, Text and Button widgets
-| Users can input pounds, click the "Convert" button, and see the corresponding centimeters displayed.
+| Users can input pounds, click the "Convert" button, and see the corresponding kilograms displayed.

 ----